JASchilz/PythonGrader/README.md

 # Python Grader

-This script runs multiple students' assignments from a git server, runs tests on them, and generates a series of good/bad reports to indicate whether the student passed all of the tests.
+This script clones multiple students' assignments from a git server, runs tests on them, and generates a series of good/bad reports to indicate whether the student passed all of the tests.
 For students that did not pass all of the tests, a report will be generated that provides all test output.

 This script is provided for educational purposes and does not necessarily demonstrate best engineering practices, etc.